Code-Institute-Submissions/ThomsonTravel/readme.md

 It was tested on landscape and portrait mode on Google pixel 2, Google pixel 3, Galaxy S5, Nexus 5S, Nexus 6P, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPad, iPad Pro and responsive desktop.
 The Google map API , and javascript buttons for narrowing the search terms where tested locally and remotely as was the enquire here modal.
 For future improvement i would like to have the map tear drop markers match the colour of the selection buttons.
+JS was tested and validated using JShint.

+##Bugs
+The navigation menu when on smaller screens does not auto-collapse, for future versions i would fix this.

 ## Credits